truonghuy89/Imgur.API.Docs/oauth2.rst

 Using the OAuth2 token.
 -----------------------

-Using the OAuth2 token can be done in two ways.
+Using the OAuth2 token can be done in two ways:

-You may use it in the client’s constructor:
+1. You may use it in the client’s constructor:

 ::